>according to governments

 SEA

-I've only been to 8 countries but the most dangerous place I've ever been was north county St Louis near Ferguson holy fuck that was not a good place for a 21 year old white college kid
+I've only been to 8 countries but the most dangerous place I've ever been was north county St Louis near Ferguson holy frick that was not a good place for a 21 year old white college kid

 Probably Israel during the 2014 Gaza offensive.
 I'm sure it was level 4 pure red everywhere at that point.